 The key, the IRS says, is to "look at the entire relationship, consider the degree or extent of the right to direct and control, and finally, to document each of the factors used in coming up with the determination."

 For those still wrestling with whether they're an independent contractor or not, the IRS has a form you or your payer can fill out to have the IRS determine your status.
 Form SS-8 is available on the IRS' website, though the government agency estimates that it will take six months to get a determination.
-If you live in California, you may want to double-check your status as well, since the state legislature passed Assembly Bill 5 last year.
+If you live in California, you may want to double-check your status as well, since the state legislature enacted Assembly Bill 5 in 2019.

 Handling your small business taxes as an independent contractor

 If you fall under the independent contractor category, remember one thing: The IRS considers you a self-employed individual, and as such, you may be responsible for more federal taxes than if you were a normal employee receiving a W-2.

 "As an independent contractor, you are treated the same as any other business where you have to pay the employer and employee share of federal payroll taxes," said Luke Sotir, a financial advisor at Equitable Advisors and founder of Highland Financial Group.

 To do that, you'll need to file an annual return and pay estimated quarterly taxes.
 As a self-employed individual as defined by the IRS, you'll likely be responsible for paying the self-employment tax (SE tax) in addition to your income tax.
 The SE tax covers Social Security and Medicare costs at a current tax rate of 15.3%, with 12.4% going to the former and 2.9% going to the latter.